lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/flat-td-1525.md

 * **Form Factor**：**Desktop Design**.
 The net weight of the machine is about 65KG.
 It is recommended to place it on a sturdy workbench with sufficient load-bearing capacity to meet ergonomic height requirements, making it convenient for operators to align and unload materials.

 ### 2. Applications
-* **Industry Applications**：Widely used for printing various small flat objects (e.g., acrylic nameplates, glass lenses, electronic component shells, instrument panels, etc.).
+* **Industry Applications**：Widely used for printing various small flat objects (e.g., acrylic nameplates, electronic component shells, instrument panels, etc.).
 * **Material Characteristics**：Supports substrates up to 120MM (12CM) in thickness, offering extremely strong compatibility.
 * **Production Scale**：Perfect for small-to-medium scale batch processing.
 It delivers consistent performance and a high product yield.